ggouws/HPC_RNAseq/README.md

 Once the script has finished running, the fastQC output will be in a 'raw_fastqc' folder.
 The MultiQC reports will be placed in a folder called 'quality_reports', which you can download to view the contents in a browser.
 There will be two MultiQC plots, one for the R1 reads for all your samples ('Raw_data_R1_multiqc_report.html') and one for the R2 reads ('Raw_data_R2_multiqc_report.html').
 In addition, the script will produce a tab-delimited text file, 'raw_read_counts.txt', indicating the number of raw read pairs for each sample.
-View and consider these reports when considering your strategy for cleaning
-(filtering and trimming) your data.
+View and consider these reports when considering your strategy for cleaning (filtering and trimming) your data.

 For most data sets, you'll likely see:

 - The quality decreases towards the end of the reads
 - The R2 reads have poorer quality than the R1 reads
-- The read sizes have a range compared to all being one size.
-However, most of the reads are towards the long end of the range.
+- Depending on the library preparation the reads may have a range of sizes have a range compared to all being one size.
+Most should be towards the long end of the range.

 Generally, even if the data look good we would carry out quality control to get rid of any poor data that is masked by the very good data and to remove any adapter sequences.
 In the next step, we'll carry out quality control on our fastq files.